MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/kusto.md

 Several Kusto client tools support an extension over the URI prefix of the connection string that allows for a shorthand format of `@`*ClusterName*`/`*InitialCatalog*.
 For example, these tools translate the connection string `@help/Samples` to `https://help.kusto.windows.net/Samples; Fed=true`.
 ::: moniker-end

 Programmatically, the C# `Kusto.Data.KustoConnectionStringBuilder` class can parse and manipulate Kusto connection strings.
 This class validates all connection strings and generates a runtime exception if validation fails.
-This functionality is present in all flavors of Kusto SDK.
+This functionality is present in all flavors of the Kusto SDK.

 ## Trusted endpoints

 A connection with a Kusto endpoint can only be established if that endpoint is trusted.
-The Kusto client trusts all endpoints whose hostname part is issued by the service.
+The Kusto client trusts all endpoints whose host domain is issued by the service.
 For instance, endpoints whose DNS hostname ends with `kusto.windows.net`.

 By default, the client doesn't establish connections to other endpoints.
 In order to allow connections